Additional Works

 The inspiration for these paintings arose from my interest in maps and mapping that began with my series of works, “Night Circuits.”
 I am interested in the visual power of images derived from mapping that are outside the strict constraints of geography.
 Mapping is about abstract relationships: the creation of a kind of intellectual space, a rich quiet place that engages reason and stimulates imagination.

 I am intrigued with beginnings and endings, organizing and systematizing visual information, and metaphorical extensions of map conventions.
 These maps, rather than establishing boundaries, show how arbitrary and flexible they really are.
-The viewer must find his or her own boundries.
+The viewer must find his or her own boundaries.
 Some pieces can be seen as derivative of aerial views of geographical information, some as maps of neuronal connections, some as systems of symbols that may represent assigned or secret meanings and yet others as celestial charts.